-The overall Tier 1 capital is made up of the difference between the algebraic sum of the positive and negative items and the items to be deducted, the criteria for the determination of which are indicated below:
+The overall Tier 1 capital is made up of the difference between the algebraic sum of the positive and negative items and the items to be deducted.
+Deductibles include:

-- equity investments and other items (innovative capital instruments, hybrid capitalisation instruments and subordinate debt) issued by banks and financial firms not fully or proportionately consolidated are deducted 50% from core capital and 50% from supplementary capital.
-The regulations previously in force provided instead for deducting that aggregate from the sum of core and supplementary capital; - the use of internal models for the determination of capital requirements in against credit risks entails identifying in the regulatory capital the difference between expected losses and net impairment losses; if the expected losses exceed the impairment losses, the difference is deducted 50% from the Tier 1 capital and 50% from the supplementary capital; if the expected losses are lower than the net impairment losses, the difference is computed in the supplementary capital within the limit of 0.6% of credit risk weighted assets; - the equity investments held in insurance companies and the subordinate debt issued by such companies are deducted 50% from Tier 1 and 50% from Tier 2 when they have been acquired after 20/07/2006; if they were acquired prior to that date, on the other hand, they continue to be deducted from the sum of the core and supplementary capital until 31/12/2012.
+- equity investments and other items (innovative capital instruments, hybrid capitalization instruments and subordinated debt) issued by banks and financial companies not fully or proportionately consolidated, which are deducted 50% from Tier 1 and 50% from Tier 2; - the difference between expected loss and net impairment losses, as measured for the regulatory portfolio by banks authorised to the use of internal models for the determination of capital requirements in view of credit risks.
+In particular, if expected loss exceeds impairment losses, the difference is deducted 50% from Tier 1 and 50% from Tier 2; if the expected loss is lower than net impairment losses, the difference is included in Tier 2 within the limit of 0.6% of credit risk weighted assets; - the equity investments held in insurance companies and the subordinate debt issued by such companies are deducted 50% from Tier 1 and 50% from Tier 2.
 As far as supplementary capital is concerned, the positive items comprising it include valuation reserves, hybrid capitalisation instruments, subordinated debt and the positive net balance of reserves for assets available for sale.
 The negative items include the negative prudential filter proportionately at 50% of the positive balance of the AFS reserve computed among the positive items of the supplementary capital; in fact, these reserves are computed 50% in the supplementary capital.
 The overall supplementary capital is made up of the difference between the algebraic sum of the positive and negative items and the items to be deducted, determined according to the criteria described above.

 As far as prudential filters are concerned, it is also worth mentioning the following:

-- for hedging transactions, the profits and losses not realised on cash flow hedges, recognised in the appropriate reserve under shareholders' equity, are not computed in the regulatory capital - as to fair value option liabilities of natural hedge both unrealised capital gains and capital losses recorded in the profit and loss account are fully relevant except for the component due to changes in its creditworthiness;
+- for hedging transactions, the profits and losses not realised on cash flow hedges, recognised in the appropriate reserve under shareholders' equity, are not computed in the regulatory capital; - as to fair value option liabilities of natural hedge both unrealised capital gains and capital losses recorded in the profit and loss account are fully relevant except for the component due to changes in its creditworthiness; - the shareholding in the Bank of Italy is deducted 50% from Tier 1 and 50 % from Tier 2.